Patrik Rosengren

-Patrik Rosengren (born 25 July 1971), nicknamed Bagarn (Swedish slang for 'The Baker'), is a Swedish football coach, currently for Mjällby AIF (U19), and former footballer who played as a defender.
+Patrik Hans-Erik Rosengren (born 25 July 1971) is a Swedish football coach, currently for Mjällby AIF (U19), and former footballer who played as a defender.

 Career

-He started his career at Mjällby AIF in 1990 and played there until 2001.
+Rosengren started his career at Mjällby AIF in 1990 and played there until 2001.
 Between 2002 and 2008 he played for Kalmar FF.
 On 17 November 2008 he signed with Mjällby for 1 year in Superettan.
 He helped the club gain promotion to Allsvenskan in 2009.
 In December 2012, he retired from professional football after playing his last match against IF Elfsborg on November 1, 2012.

-He is currently the head coach of Mjällby AIF.
+Rosengren was the head coach of Mjällby AIF in 2016.